OMA Media Policy

 OMA distributes press materials to all legitimate and relevant consumer and industry media (print, broadcast, and electronic) equally and without prejudice, except in cases, as determined from time to time, in which media exclusivity is requested by or offered to a journalist.

-Working journalists who are interested in reporting on OMA events, including conferences, awards ceremonies, or Obesity Medicine Basics courses, may be eligible to attend those events at no cost by sending a written request for press credentials to the communication manager.
+Working journalists who are interested in reporting on OMA events, including conferences, awards ceremonies, or Obesity Medicine Fundamentals courses, may be eligible to attend those events at no cost by sending a written request for press credentials.
 All requests for media pass credentials will be granted on an individual basis, taking into consideration the purpose of the event; the media outlet’s editorial focus, influence, and reach; the subject matter and extent of the planned coverage; and the degree to which media attendance will impact event operations and/or the experience and participation of event attendees.

 Media representatives granted press passes to OMA events are not permitted to attend meal functions or after-hours events, or to enter the exhibit hall.
 Taping or video recording lectures is not allowed.
 In the event of complaints about the behavior exhibited by a media representative, that representative may be asked to turn in his/her press pass and leave the conference.